What Exactly is a Dog Poop Color Chart?

 – “rice” or “spaghetti” in the poop indicate worms!

-– consistent, log-shaped and doesn’t leave a trace when picked up is the perfect consistency
+– consistent, log-shaped and doesn’t leave a trace when picked up is the perfect consistency.
+Also referred to as the classic sausage shape.

 – may indicate dehydration